Adityasinh-Sodha/Encrypted-Messaging-System/README.md

 ![image](https://github.com/user-attachments/assets/0460c987-68dc-4bb1-aa59-ea45ed353a88)
 # Encripted-Messaging-System(EMS)
-Created and Edited by Aditya Sodha.
+Created and Edited by Adityasinh.
 This content is for educational purposes only I did not take any responsibilitys about what you are doing with this script, you can also use it for safe conversations.
 Feel free to share it.
 If you appreciate the code please follow me.